henAutumn/JavaScript-RedBadge-TechnicalQuestion2/README.md

 - landing/splash page
 - product page.

+The images of what each of these pages look like are in the images folder.

+- spash1 image has the navbars
+- section 1 -3 should be on the splash page
+- footer should be in the footer file
+- product page 1 - 3 has all of the sections you need to create on that page

 ### House Keeping

 - Going out of scope with the problem is also not needed, granted when you finish with the solution and have  more time, feel free to add extras.